josephgawler/ProteinStructurePrediction/README.md

 # ProteinStructurePrediction
 This repo consists of a deep learning approach to protein structure prediction.
-An NLP transformer model is trained and fine-tuned with a trained CNN as a baseline model.
+An NLP transformer model is trained and fine-tuned with a CNN as a baseline model.